 Local authority children's social care and the police will be important partners where a crime might have been committed.
 Referrals to the police will often be a natural progression of making a referral to local authority children's social care.
-The Safeguarding and mental health coordinator/ designated safeguarding lead (or a deputy) should lead the College Group's response and will be aware of the local process for referrals to children's social care and making referrals to the police.
+The Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead should lead the College Group's response and will be aware of the local process for referrals to children's social care and making referrals to the police.